popphp/popcorn/README.md

 RELEASE INFORMATION
 -------------------

-Popcorn PHP REST-Based Micro Framework 4.1.1
+Popcorn PHP REST-Based Micro Framework 4.1.2
-Released October 16, 2023
+Released December 2, 2024

 Overview
 --------

 Popcorn PHP Micro Framework is a REST-based micro framework.
 It is a small component that acts as a layer for [Pop PHP](https://github.com/popphp/popphp) to enforce the REST-based routing rules of a web application.
-It supports PHP 8.1+.
+It supports PHP 8.2+.

 `popcorn` is a component of [Pop PHP Framework](http://www.popphp.org/).